Relativistic reflection within an extended hot plasma geometry: Introduction

-In this paper, we extend the \relxill framework by allowing the primary source to be radially extended. \relxill is the perfect choice for this generalization, as it is a very fast model allowing for spectral fitting of complex data sets and includes a detailed description of the accretion disk ionization and density gradient.
-We choose a ring-like primary source geometry as the simplest extension of the lamp post geometry, since multiple ring sources of different sizes and heights can be readily combined to model extended primary sources of arbitrary axially symmetric geometry.
-A ring-like model is also a good description of any compact off-axis source, as with current X-ray observatories, over typical observation timescales, an off-axis point source will often appear as an axially symmetric ring after time-averaging assuming it orbits along with the disk.
-In Sect.~\ref{sec:model} we describe the new ring source model.
+In this paper, we extend the \relxill framework by allowing the primary source to be radially extended. \relxill is the perfect choice for this generalization, as it is a very fast model allowing for the spectral fitting of complex data sets and includes a detailed description of the accretion disk ionization and density gradient.
+We chose a ring-like primary source geometry as the simplest extension of the lamp post geometry, since multiple ring sources of different sizes and heights can be readily combined to model extended primary sources of arbitrary axially symmetric geometry.
+A ring-like model is also a good description of any compact off-axis source, because any off-axis point source will appear as an axially symmetric ring when observed over typical observation timescales of current X-ray observatories.
+In Sect.~\ref{sec:model}, we describe the new ring source model.
 We then summarize in Sect.~\ref{sec:results_model} the influence of the radial size of the primary source on the reflected spectra.
-In Sect.~\ref{sec:results_data} we apply the ring model to the radio-quiet Seyfert~2 galaxy \esosource.
-Finally we discuss the new model and the results in Sect.~\ref{sec:general_results}.
+In Sect.~\ref{sec:results_data}, we describe how we applied the ring model to the radio-quiet Seyfert~2 galaxy \esosource.
+Finally, we discuss the new model and the results in Sect.~\ref{sec:general_results}.